SafeFlowMatcher: Safe and Fast Planning using Flow Matching with Control Barrier Functions: Introduction

 To address these limitations, we propose \emph{SafeFlowMatcher}, a planning framework that combines flow matching with CBFs, particularly for finite-time convergence CBFs, to achieve certified safety before the completion of generation, while maintaining the efficiency of FM.
-Our key idea is a \emph{Prediction--Correction} (PC) integrator that decouples distributional drift from safety certification.
+Our key idea is a \emph{prediction--correction} (PC) integrator that decouples distributional drift from safety certification.
 In the prediction phase, we propagate the flow once (or a few steps) to obtain a candidate path without any safety intervention.
 In the correction phase, we refine this path by (i) compensating for integration error through a modified vector field, and (ii) enforcing safety through CBFs.
 Rather than constraining all intermediate samples from pure noise to the target during prediction, SafeFlowMatcher enforces safety only in the correction phase.
 This preserves the native FM dynamics and prevents distributional drift when generating the target path.
 Also, it avoids local traps caused by repeatedly pushing intermediate waypoints onto the barrier boundary and stalling near safety constraints.

-Our main contributions are as follows: \begin{itemize}[topsep=0em,itemsep=0em] \item We introduce SafeFlowMatcher, a novel planning framework that integrates finite-time convergence CBF-based certification with flow matching to enforce hard safety constraints, while preserving the efficiency of flow matching.
+In summary, our main contributions are as follows: \begin{itemize}[topsep=0em,itemsep=0em] \item We introduce SafeFlowMatcher, a novel planning framework that integrates finite-time convergence CBF-based certification with flow matching to enforce hard safety constraints, while preserving the efficiency of flow matching.

-\item We propose prediction--correction integrator that decouples path generation from certification: FM first generates paths without intervention, and then CBF-based corrections enforce finite-time convergence to the safe set while compensating for integration errors.
+\item We propose a prediction--correction integrator that decouples path generation from certification: FM first generates paths without intervention, and then CBF-based corrections enforce finite-time convergence to the safe set while compensating for integration errors.

-\item We validate SafeFlowMatcher in maze navigation and locomotion with extensive ablation studies, showing consistent improvements over both FM- and diffusion-based planners in efficiency, safety, and path quality. \end{itemize}
+\item We validate SafeFlowMatcher in maze navigation, locomotion, and robot manipulation tasks with extensive ablation studies, showing consistent improvements over both FM- and diffusion-based planners in efficiency, safety, and path quality. \end{itemize}